-Reports by the Chair of Examiners
+Report by the Chair of Examiners

 The Chair of Examiners writes a report on the overall conduct and standard of the examination.
-These are also considered by the Faculty Board at its October meeting, and made available thereafter for consultation by students.
+This report is considered by the Faculty Board at its October meeting, under reserved business.

 Reports by External Examiners